-^{1.} Hugh Nibley, An Approach to the Book of Mormon, 2nd ed.
+- 1. Hugh Nibley, An Approach to the Book of Mormon, 2nd ed.
 (Salt Lake City, Utah: Deseret Book Co., 1976); John W. Welch, "Chiasmus in the Book of Mormon," Brigham Young University Studies 10 (Autumn 1969): 69-84; and Richard L. Bushman, "The Book of Mormon and the American Revolution," BYU Studies 17 (Autumn 1976): 3-20.

-^{2.} Jacob 3:13-14 (cf. 1 Nephi 9:2).

-^{3.
-2} Nephi 5:30 (cf. 1 Nephi 19:1-5); 2 Nephi 5:34.
+The Welch and Bushman articles are now contained in this volume, chapters 2 and 8 respectively. - 2.
+Jacob 3:13-14 (cf. 1 Nephi 9:2). - 3.
+2 Nephi 5:30 (cf. 1 Nephi 19:1-5); 2 Nephi 5:34.
 Certainly part of the reason it took Nephi so long to write these chapters was the difficulty of making and engraving gold plates; see Jacob 4:1.

-4. Italics added.

-5. Nephi's father, Lehi, is the first in the Book of Mormon to affirm this; see 1 Nephi 1:14.

-6. 1 Nephi 1:11-17 (cf. 1:1-3); 10:1; 9:6; 22:31.

-7. The numbering system used in this table is used throughout the article to identify and discuss the various stories in 1 Nephi.

-8. The first nine chapters obviously contain several autobiographical sections which appear to be Nephi's substitutes for Lehi's secondhand accounts of Nephi's experiences.

-9. For a more thorough explanation of chiasmus, see John W. Welch, "A Study Relating Chiasmus in the Book of Mormon to Chiasmus in the Old Testament, Ugaritic Epics, Homer, and Selected Greek and Latin Authors" (M.A. thesis, Brigham Young University, 1970).

-10. These chiasms emerge when major adjacent items in Table 1 are combined.
+- 4. Italics added. - 5.
+Nephi's father, Lehi, is the first in the Book of Mormon to affirm this; see 1 Nephi 1:14. - 6.
+1 Nephi 1:11-17 (cf. 1:1-3); 10:1; 9:6; 22:31. - 7.
+The numbering system used in this table is used throughout the article to identify and discuss the various stories in 1 Nephi. - 8.
+The first nine chapters obviously contain several autobiographical sections which appear to be Nephi's substitutes for Lehi's secondhand accounts of Nephi's experiences. - 9.
+For a more thorough explanation of chiasmus, see John W. Welch, "A Study Relating Chiasmus in the Book of Mormon to Chiasmus in the Old Testament, Ugaritic Epics, Homer, and Selected Greek and Latin Authors" (M.A. thesis, Brigham Young University, 1970). - 10.
+These chiasms emerge when major adjacent items in Table 1 are combined.
 Welch proposes a different chiastic analysis of 1 Nephi which also recognizes the parallel between these key stories; ibid., p.
-152.

-11. Welch discusses Alma 36 in detail (Welch, "Chiasmus in the Book of Mormon," pp. 82-84).

-12. Welch finds numerous chiastic details in this long passage (1 Nephi 3-5), but there seems to be no inconsistency between his findings and the full chiastic structure proposed here (see "A Study Relating Chiasmus," pp. 124-25, 159-60)

-13. Cf. Welch's analysis of the chiastic arrangement of the words and phrases in the first half of the passage which I have outlined as a single chiasm (see "A Study Relating Chiasmus," pp. 162-64).
+152. - 11.
+Welch discusses Alma 36 in detail (see chapter 2 in this volume). - 12.
+Welch finds numerous chiastic details in this long passage (1 Nephi 3-5), but there seems to be no inconsistency between his findings and the full chiastic structure proposed here (see "A Study Relating Chiasmus," pp. 124-25, 159-60). - 13.
+In Table 7, elements 3' and 4' are reversed from the order in which Nephi reports them.
+He could have avoided this reversal only by having Laman and Lemuel sorrowing before Laban tried to slay Laman or by alternating between the events at Jerusalem and Sariah's sorrowing in the camp.
+Neither of these options would have been acceptable from a narrative viewpoint; and certainly the reversal does not flaw the literary structure, as chiasmus requires careful, distinct order but not mathematical precision. - 14.
+Cf. Welch's analysis of the chiastic arrangement of the words and phrases in the first half of the passage which I have outlined as a single chiasm (see "A Study Relating Chiasmus," pp. 162-64).
 This chiasm finally emerges with clarity, although it is more problematic.
-The major reason for this obscurity is the very long central section which must be treated as one item in the chiastic structure.

-14. Welch does find one very general chiasm which provides at least a semblance of overall unity in 2 Nephi (see "Chiasmus in the Book of Mormon," a chapter in his forthcoming book, Chiasmus in Antiquity, ed.
-J. W. Welch).

-15. Nils W. Lund, Chiasmus in the New Testament (Chapel Hill: University of North Carolina Press, 1942), pp. 30-47.
+The major reason for this obscurity is the very long central section which must be treated as one item in the chiastic structure. - 15.
+Welch does find one very general chiasm which provides at least a semblance of overall unity in 2 Nephi (see chapter 2 in this volume). - 16.
+Nils W. Lund, Chiasmus in the New Testament (Chapel Hill: University of North Carolina Press, 1942), pp. 30-47.